twolodzko/tymwol.github.io/7-deadly-wastes-ml.md

 # 4. Waste of waiting

+In lean production, inventory flows smoothly between different work stations on production line.
+Each of the work stations has single responsibility and the workload is balanced to avoid waiting.
+While this cannot be directly translated to software engineering and machine learning, we still can define the machine learning process in terms of a modular pipelines (download the data, clean it, filter, split to train and test sets, engineer features, train, evaluate, publish, etc).
+Such pipeline is easily extensible, modifiable, debuggable, etc what makes maintainence and improvements of the code easier.

 Waiting until the model finishes training is probably the biggest waste of waiting in machine learning.
 Unfortunately, it is also the one that is the hardest to avoid.
 To speed up the training you could always use more powerful machine to do the computations.
 Such machines